TanStack/router/docs/guide/custom-search-param-serialization.md

 title: Custom Search Param Serialization
 ---

-By default, React Location parses and serializes your search params automatically.
+By default, TanStack Router parses and serializes your search params automatically.
 Depending on your needs though, you may want to customize the serialization process.

 To do so, you can [use `ReactLocation`'s `parseSearch` and `stringifySearch` options combined with the `parseSearchWith` and `stringifySearchWith` utilities](../docs/api#search-param-parsing-and-serialization).